Week | Meeting type | Date | Topic | Due |

 Please be on-time and prepared to discuss your own project and progress.

 However, do note: if you are not feeling well, please do not come to our meetings.
-If you have recently been ill, please wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
+If you have recently been ill but recovered, you may choose to wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
 I can also meet on Zoom for individual meetings.

 Accommodations & Accessibility